Protect & Improve Health Care Access for Medi-Cal Patients

-Prop 35 will address our health care crisis by securing dedicated resources to protect and expand patient access to care at community health clinics, hospitals, emergency rooms, primary care, family planning, mental health providers and specialty care providers like cancer, cardiology and OB/GYN.
+Prop 35 will address the health care crisis facing all California patients by securing dedicated resources to protect and expand patient access to care at community health clinics, hospitals, emergency rooms, primary care, family planning, mental health providers and specialty care providers like cancer, cardiology and OB/GYN.
 Prop 35 will also reduce emergency response times by funding first responders and paramedics.

-Prop 35 secures ongoing revenue by extending an existing tax on health insurance companies – without raising taxes on individuals – and dedicates these funds to protect and expand access to care for all Californians.
-Prop 35 permanently extends this revenue source that will otherwise expire in 2026.
+Prop 35 permanently extends an existing levy on health insurance companies that is set to expire in 2026 – without raising taxes on individuals – and dedicates these funds to protect and expand access to care.

 Fund Health Care Worker Training